benjreinhart/pnet/README.md

                         the phish.net API; i.e. '-p venueid:123456 -p year:2012'

 --configure             Specify colon-delimited key value pairs to be used as
-                        defaults for all phish.net API calls. i.e.
+                        defaults for all phish.net API calls through the CLI. i.e.
                         '--configure apikey=your-api-key --configure api:2.0'
 --defaults              Print the defaults that have been set via the --configure
                         flag and exit